-The day of the parade, Mimi Musson, the coordinator, moves Ferris and Ole Rip to the front of the show, right behind the baton twirlers.
+The day of the parade, Mimi Jo Musson, the coordinator, moves Ferris and Ole Rip to the front of the show, right behind the baton twirlers.
 “Might as well give our new movie star a plug, right?” she said.
 Ferris is nervous as hell.
 Why right in front of the high school band?
 Ole Rip is bound to have a meltdown once that loud music starts.
-He explains to Mimi Musson the scenario that will likely happen, but she says “it will be fine, horses love music. “
+He explains to Mimi Jo the scenario that will likely happen, but she says “it will be fine, horses love music.”

-At noon, the parade is lined up in the alley between the Prairie Bank and the Big Biscuit Cafe.
-Baton twirlers, Ferris and Rip, drum major, high school band, and six floats followed by a stagecoach driven by Gibby Pat Parnell where Santa Claus rides and will throw candy to the children.
+At noon, the parade is lined up in the alley between the Prairie Bank and the Big Biscuit Café.
+Baton twirlers, Ferris and Rip, the drum major and high school band along with six floats followed by a stagecoach driven by Gabby Pat Parnell where Santa Claus rides and will throw candy to the children.

 Ferris is freaking out.
 His throat is dry as sand, he has to pee, and Ole Rip is cutting one fart after the other, a sure sign he is not happy.
 As the parade turned the corner out of the alley onto the main street, Ferris starts to play and sing, and Ole Rip is doing fine.
 Then, the drums start, and the band kicks into Jingle Bells, and Ole Rip loses it.
 It is the first time Ferris has seen him rear up on h is back legs like Trigger, and is for a moment, impressed…until the horse makes a hard right turn and runs into Miss Molly’s Beauty Parlor.